4rft5/WMP12-VLC-Skin/README.md

 * Because almost nobody uses VLC skins nor makes them, support is hard to find.
 If you are good with XML, I would greatly appreciate advice or even pull requests on how to fix the bugs and make this skin better.

+* If you want to edit the skin and the album art isn't working, this is because the VLC skin editor erases the album art tag in the xml file.
+You have to open the xml in the editor, make a copy of the existing xml, add the tags, then replace without editing anything and then export as vlt.
+I wish it wasn't that complicated, but that's how it is.

 <hr>

 Enjoy!